heyerthb/mc-exercise/FUBAR.md

 ** Take #2

 This is what Bob & Carol did on carols’s computer when working on the first feature.
 Awesome!
+Yes!